The complex exponential is

 So and .
 The modulus depends only on the real part (), and the argument depends only on the imaginary part ().

-The complex exponential extends the real exponential analytically to all of , agreeing with on the real axis.
-It is the foundation for the complex sine and cosine, logarithm, and complex powers — all built directly from .
+It extends the real exponential analytically to all of , agreeing with on the real axis.
+The complex sine and cosine, logarithm, and complex powers are all built from .

 Properties